vuejs/pinia/packages/docs/core-concepts/actions.md

 You are also completely free to set whatever arguments you want and return anything.
 When calling actions, everything will be automatically inferred!

-Actions are invoked like function or regular methods:
+Actions are invoked like regular functions and methods:

 ```vue
 <script setup>